powersync-ja/powersync-js/demos/vue-supabase-todolist/README.md

 ## Note: Alpha Release

-This package is currently in a alpha release.
+This package is currently in an alpha release.

 ## Overview